 Malabsorption causes diarrhea, weight loss, and bulky, extremely foul-smelling stools.

-The diagnosis is based on typical symptoms along with testing of stool samples for fat and sometimes a biopsy of the lining of the small intestine.
+The diagnosis is based on typical symptoms along with stool tests and sometimes a biopsy of the lining of the small intestine.

 The treatment depends on the cause.

 Normally, foods are digested and nutrients Overview of Nutrition Nutrition is the process of consuming, absorbing, and using nutrients needed by the body for growth, development, and maintenance of life.
 To receive adequate, appropriate nutrition, people... read more (proteins, carbohydrates, fats, vitamins, and minerals) are absorbed into the bloodstream mainly in the small intestine.

 Digestion of food can be affected by

 Inadequate mixing may occur in a person who has had part of the stomach surgically removed.

 In some disorders, the body produces inadequate amounts or types of digestive enzymes, which are necessary for the breakdown of food.
 For example, a common cause of malabsorption is insufficient production of digestive enzymes by the pancreas, which occurs with some pancreatic diseases, or by the small intestine, which occurs in lactase deficiency Lactose Intolerance Lactose intolerance is the inability to digest the sugar lactose because of a lack of the digestive enzyme lactase, leading to diarrhea and abdominal cramping.
 Lactose intolerance is caused... read more .